opendcs/rest_api/README.md

 In order to ensure compatibility with future versions of Java, the GitHub workflow [java_compatibility.yml](./.github/workflows/java_compatibility.yml) will run a matrix build against the project to ensure compatibility with other JDK versions.

+## Software Bill of Materials (SBOM)
+The `./gradlew cyclonedxBom` task generates JSON formatted [CycloneDX SBOM](https://cyclonedx.org/) files for each gradle project.
+The task utilizes the [Cyclone DX Gradle Plugin](https://github.com/CycloneDX/cyclonedx-gradle-plugin) to analyze the project dependencies.
+The SBOMs are generated through the CI/CD pipeline and uploaded as artifacts in GitHub Releases.

 # Releases
 Artifact releases from this repository are found in the GitHub Releases page for the repository.